Aasara pension

-Aasara pension is a pension scheme by the Government of Telangana.
-It is a welfare scheme of pensions to old people, widows, Goud community, elephantiasis patients, AIDS afflicted people, physically disabled and beedi workers.
-By March 2018, the number of beneficiaries stood at 42 lakhs.
+Aasara pension is a pension plan by the Government of Telangana.
+It is a welfare system of pensions to old people, widows, members of the Goud caste, elephantiasis patients, people with AIDS, physically disabled people and beedi (cigarette) workers.
+By March 2018, the number of beneficiaries was 4.2 million.

 History

-The pension scheme was started on 8 November 2014 by Chief Minister of Telangana, Kalvakuntla Chandrashekhar Rao in Kothur in Mahboobnagar district.
-The government is spending ₹5,500 crore every year on the scheme.
+The pension scheme was started on 8 November 2014 by the Chief Minister of Telangana, Kalvakuntla Chandrashekhar Rao, in Kothur in Mahboobnagar district.
+The government spends ₹5,500 crore (₹55 billion) per year on the plan.